ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 accesses the application on the public timeline.
 An HTTP GET request to the root endpoint "/" is received by ASP.NET Core, which calls the Public Model's (`public.cshtml.cs`) OnGetAsync method.
 From there, the user is identified as unauthenticated by the ASP.NET Core authentication system and treated as anonymous.
-Through a couple of lifelines, a list of cheeps is collected and returned to ASP.NET Core.
+Through a couple of lifelines, a list of Cheeps is collected and returned to ASP.NET Core.
 ASP.NET Core then renders the `public.cshtml` page through the Razor Page engine and returns the rendered HTML to the user.
 TimelineBaseModel is illustrated in the diagram to for transparency about communication as the calls between the